RoySegall/Gizra/app/_posts/2014-06-22-bower-link+angular-component-development.md

 __Preparation__

-Both the library and the application have to be bower packages(*), for more information of [bower packages](https://github.com/bower/bower.json-spec) and how to you [create one](http://bower.io/docs/creating-packages/) yo can check [bower site](http://bower.io/).
+Check that both the library and the application have to be bower packages(*), for more information of [bower packages](https://github.com/bower/bower.json-spec) and how to you [create one](http://bower.io/docs/creating-packages/) yo can check [bower site](http://bower.io/).

 To create from the scratch, we suggest to use [yeoman generators](http://yeoman.io/generators/community.html).